wandb/docs/docs/guides/registry/model_registry_eol.md

 ### Team visibility to organization visibility

-After the migration, your model and dataset registry will have organization level visibility.
+After the migration, your model registry will have organization level visibility.
 You can restrict who has access to a registry by [assigning roles](./configure_registry.md).
 This helps ensure that only specific members have access to specific registries.

 The migration will preserve existing permission boundaries of your current team-level registered models (soon to be called collections) in the legacy W&B Model Registry.
 Permissions currently defined in the legacy Model Registry will be preserved in the new Registry.
 This means that collections currently restricted to specific team members will remain protected during and after the migration.